Court of Appeal

 (a) Appeal books

-18. Appellants are encouraged to file one of the four copies of the appeal books (the court copies) electronically.
+20. Three hard copies of appeal books are required for hearings.
+The Court also requires an electronic copy of the appeal books.
 Acceptable forms of electronic delivery include a DVD or USB or as otherwise directed by the Court or the Registrar.
 Email is not an acceptable form of electronic delivery.

-20. If a DVD or USB is the mode of electronic delivery, the DVD or USB must be placed inside a sealed A4 envelope.
+22. If a DVD or USB is the mode of electronic delivery, the DVD or USB must be placed inside a sealed A4 envelope.
 The envelope should clearly state the matter name, the matter number, and a list of the books that are contained on the DVD or USB.
-In addition, the DVD or USB should itself be labelled with the matter number (and matter name where practicable).

-22. If an electronic version of the appeal books is used, the documents uploaded must be in text searchable format (i.e, by way of optical character recognition (OCR) or similar).
+24. Electronic copies of appeal books must be in text searchable format (by way of optical character recognition (OCR) or similar), and must not be password protected.

-23. Parties to an appeal are encouraged to liaise in relation to the provision to the other of an electronic version of the appeal books, either in addition to or substitution for hard copies as they may agree.
+25. Parties to an appeal are encouraged to liaise in relation to the provision to each other of an electronic version of the appeal books, either in addition to or substitution for hard copies as they may agree.

-NOTE: These provisions of the practice note apply to a respondent who undertakes responsibility for filing the appeal books or files any supplementary book.
+NOTE: These provisions of the practice note apply to a moving party and to a respondent who undertakes responsibility for filing the appeal books or files any supplementary book.

 |DATE||EVENT||APPEAL BOOK & PAGE NO.|